Adityap-01/MemoryGram/README.md

 # MemoryGram
-A MERN Stack social media website , where people can store there memories and views others.
+A MERN Stack social media website , where people can store their memories and views others.

 ## Images -
 <img src="Images/pic1.PNG" width="700">